Polonia Piła

-Polonia Piła is a motorcycle speedway team based in Piła who currently race in the Polish Speedway Second League (2.
+Polonia Piła is a Polish motorcycle speedway team based in Piła who currently race in the Polish Speedway Second League (2.
 Liga).
 They have won the Team Speedway Polish Championship once in 1999.

 History

 1957 to 1968

-Th club started competing in the Team Speedway Polish Championship as Polonia Piła in 1957.
+Polonia Piła was founded in 1945 as a multi-sports club.
+The speedway section was founded in 1950.
+It started competing in the Team Speedway Polish Championship as Polonia Piła in 1957.
 They struggled in the lowest division until 1968, when they disbanded.